themesberg/flowbite/content/getting-started/phoenix.md

 </footer>
 ```

-You can check out the full collection of website sections by browsing the [Flowbite Blocks](https://flowbite.com/blocks/) collection that includes not only marketing sections, but also application UI layouts, CRUD pages, blog templates, and more.
+You can check out the full collection of website sections by browsing the [Flowbite Blocks](https://flowbite.com/blocks/) collection which includes not only marketing sections, but also application UI layouts, CRUD pages, blog templates, and more.

 ## Phoenix starter project

-The awesome open-source community from Flowbite built a [Phoenix starter project](https://github.com/themesberg/tailwind-phoenix-starter) with Tailwind CSS and Flowbite already configured that you can use build websites even faster with the most popular utility-first CSS framework and the open-source UI components and website sections from Flowbite.
+The awesome open-source community from Flowbite built a [Phoenix starter project](https://github.com/themesberg/tailwind-phoenix-starter) with Tailwind CSS and Flowbite already configured so that you can use build websites even faster with the most popular utility-first CSS framework and the open-source UI components and website sections from Flowbite.